Azure/azure-sdk-tools/tools/test-proxy/documentation/using-in-devops.md

     displayName: 'Run the docker container'
 ```

-**Important Note** about running docker in your build.
-Remember that by default, on Windows machines, the container will be running in `windows` mode, which will PREVENT THE INSTALL of the test-proxy (a linux container) image.
-At this time, Azure DevOps does not support swapping mode at runtime.

-To account for this, one must install the `Docker Desktop` for access to `dockercli.exe`.
-This will allow the usage of `dockercli.exe -SwitchLinuxEngine` to swap the docker daemon's selected mode.

-** this is an ongoing issue **

 ### Without Docker

 If `docker` is not an option for your unit tests, there will need to be a manual installation and invocation of the test-proxy.
 It should be noted, that the below, while working on Linux and Windows, can be extremely finicky.
 Use with caution.